DATA-606-SPRING-2022/Jin_DATA606/README.md

 ### Product Data

-There are a total of 30,445 product records in this category, and the dataset has 19 different features.
+There are a total of 30,239 product records in this category, and the dataset has 19 different features.

 * In the product dataset, the majority of the products (64.6%) are in the Tools & Home Improvement category, and the Appliances category also holds 21.5% in the dataset.
 In addition, there are a total of 2,762 brands, and Whirlpool is at the rank 1 position of amount of products.

   <img src="https://github.com/JinHuiXu1991/Jin_DATA606/blob/07e65b0c76686b1e612ef3aa0f26c56e47026c69/images/product_cat.png">
   <img src="https://github.com/JinHuiXu1991/Jin_DATA606/blob/07e65b0c76686b1e612ef3aa0f26c56e47026c69/images/product_brand.png">

 * Below is the list of the ranking of most reviewed products and their average ratings.
-Among 30,445 Appliances products, there are only 30,252 products were reviewed.
+Among 30,239 Appliances products, there are only 30,252 products were reviewed, so there are some products are not included in the product dataset.

   <img src="https://github.com/JinHuiXu1991/Jin_DATA606/blob/07e65b0c76686b1e612ef3aa0f26c56e47026c69/images/product_counts.png" />